 The service uses basic authentication, with the default username admin and password overlord.

-The <unitId> represents the identifier associated with the ActivityUnit encoded JSON.
-(See API that is being retrieved in documentation for org.overlord.rtgov.activity.model.ActivityUnit).
+The <unitId> the identifier associated with the ActivityUnit represents (See API that is being retrieved encoded in JSON. documentation for org.overlord.rtgov.activity.model.ActivityUnit).

 4.2.4.
 Retrieve Activity Events associated with a Context Value